tart-telescope/tart_website/docs/docs/basics/hardware.md

 ![TART-3 five arm rendering](./optimized_array.png)
 ![TART-3 five arm](./uv_coverage.png)

+### Building your own array

+There is a github repository (https://github.com/tart-telescope/array-structure) with DXF files for building the current antenna array design.
+The cam_files directory contains files to be CNC cut from sheets of marine grade experior plywood.

+* [tart_array_4mm_sheet_1.dxf](https://github.com/tart-telescope/array-structure/blob/main/cam-files/tart_array_4mm_sheet_1.dxf).
+To be cut from a full sheet 2400x1200mm 4-6mm thickness plywood.
+* [tart_array_4mm_sheet_2.dxf](https://github.com/tart-telescope/array-structure/blob/main/cam-files/tart_array_4mm_sheet_1.dxf).
+To be cut from a full sheet 2400x1200mm 4-6mm thickness plywood.
+* [tart_array_9mm.dxf](https://github.com/tart-telescope/array-structure/blob/main/cam-files/tart_array_9mm.dxf).
+To be cut from a full sheet 2400x1200mm 9-12mm thickness plywood.

+These three sheets can either be laser cut, or water-jet cut (these two options are unlikely to move during cutting).
+On each sheet is a 100mm x 100mm square (marked as such) that can be used as a reference for dimensions by the workshop doing the cutting.

+The supports for the array-structure are often built from wooden poles.
+Alternatively a truss-tube structure has been developed by IUB which is truly wonderful.

 ## Changes in TART-3

 TART-2 consisted of 4 radio hubs with 6 recievers on each hub.
 These connected via Cat-6 UTP cable to a central basestation.